 Webformix has been providing network and computer consulting services for over a decade now!
 We know what we’re doing, and we can help out with any sized project.
 We can also provide on-site service.
 Contact us to get a consulting appointment setup.

 We currently handle reseller partnerships on a case-by-case basis.
 Call 541-385-8532.
 Also check out our Referral Program.

 Some customers are blessed by a favorable landscape that results in reliable connections as far as 25 miles from their transmitter.
 Yet in order to guarantee the highest speeds, it helps to be less than 15 miles from your chosen tower.
 To find out if your home is covered, please check our Coverage Map.
 If necessary we may also perform a free site survey.

 Our basic install fee is $150, which covers the installation of our roof-mounted equipment and the Ethernet cable run into the house.
-Premium equipment is also available in certain locations for an installation fee of $285.
+Premium equipment is also available, and required for connections over 10 miles for an installation fee of $300.

 Yes.
 The easiest way is just using a cordless phone with multiple handsets.
 There are a few other methods as well.
 Contact us for more information.

 The likelihood of the outdoor antenna being hit by lightning is very slim indeed.
 The majority of the housing is plastic, and there are safety components installed that will burn out like fuses in the off-chance that lightning should hit the unit.
 The unit may be damaged and need to be replaced, but it will prevent the lightning from harming your computer.
 If you’re concerned about this issue, we suggest that you install an Uninterruptible Power Supply (UPS), and run all equipment through it.
 Contact Webformix for more information or if you’d like for us to install a recommended UPS.